imnotlistening/r5sim/ARCHITECTURE.md

 ## Endianness

 Conveniently x86_64 (the typical host arch) and RISC-V share the same little endianness.
-As such there's really not much done here.
+As such there's really not much to worry about here - for now.

 # Memory Model

 The memory model provided by default in `r5sim` is essentially a strongly ordered, no cache model.
 That is every load and store is completely coherent with one another - including accesses to IO memory.
-Therefore the fence instructions (i.e barriers) are noops in the simple core although this probably should be modeled by the machine at some point.
-Nor is there any SMP.
+Therefore the fence instructions (i.e barriers) are noops in the simple core; This could be modeled by the machine at some point, as an interesting testing mechanism.
+Also, there is no SMP for now.

 ## BROM